 We can practise our free-flowing thoughts by imagining they are balloons.
 We don’t place judgment like ‘good’ or ‘bad thoughts on them however, we simply acknowledge that they are so.
 When we’re mindful, we understand that we don’t need to label things and we know that we will have different thoughts and they can come and go as they please.

-• Start by totally relaxing.
+- Start by totally relaxing.
 You can do this using mindful breathing.

-• Close your eyes and take a look at your thoughts
+- Close your eyes and take a look at your thoughts

-• Put them into different coloured balloons and watch them leave and enter your head
+- Put them into different coloured balloons and watch them leave and enter your head

-• No not put judgment on your thoughts or label them
+- Do not put judgment on your thoughts or label them

-• Notice how your thoughts float around and never really stay in the same place for too long.
+- Notice how your thoughts float around and never really stay in the same place for too long.

-• Let them come and go as they please
+- Let them come and go as they please

 It’s easy to let your mind wander when you practise this mindfulness technique for anxiety and that’s fine.
 We’re mindful of the fact this will happen so we don’t need to be frustrated when it happens.
-All we need to do is gently bring the focus back to our thoughts floating in and out of our mind.
+All we need to do is gently bring the focus back to our thoughts floating in and out of our minds.

-3. Mindfulness Sensations
+3. Mindfulness sensations

 Bringing ourselves back down to earth is essential when we’re wrapped up in anxious thoughts and worry.
 Bringing focus to our physical sensations is a great way to ground ourselves and retain focus in the present moment.
 We can do this simply by focusing on one different body part at a time.

-• Start by relaxing using mindful breathing
+- Start by relaxing using mindful breathing

-• No place your hand over your chest so you can feel your heartbeat
+- No place your hand over your chest so you can feel your heartbeat

-• Notice how it feels and feels the rhythm of its beat
+- Notice how it feels and feels the rhythm of its beat

-• Remind yourself of its purpose
+- Remind yourself of its purpose

-• Feel the sensation of the blood rushing from your heart around your entire body
+- Feel the sensation of the blood rushing from your heart around your entire body

-• Become aware of your chest moving up and down slowly with ease
+- Become aware of your chest moving up and down slowly with ease

 Being in sync with our body links our thoughts back up to our mind.
 So often we go out of sync with our bodies when we’re feeling intense anxiety.
 When we focus on our body and mind as a whole we can feel truly grounded and linked up to one another.